 Social workers are likely to encounter ideas, beliefs or traditions they are unfamiliar with.
-Through cultural competence, they can learn to navigate those differences to help clients overcome barriers to obtaining health care and other services.
+Cultural competence allows them to navigate those differences to help clients overcome barriers to obtaining health care and other services.
 Research shows that cultural barriers, such as limited English skills and a lack of understanding of the U.S. health care system, can lead to poor health outcomes among immigrant groups.
 By understanding people’s cultural differences, social workers can help them overcome these obstacles and encourage them to pursue the services they need.

-Through the application of cultural competence in social work, social workers can also help people to assimilate to their communities, providing them with counsel and guidance on social and emotional challenges in the process.
-They can assist people on wide-ranging issues, such as mental and behavioral health, family separation, employer exploitation, and discrimination on the basis of race, sexual orientation or gender identification.
+Through the application of cultural competence in social work, social workers can also help people acclimate to their communities, providing them with counsel and guidance on social and emotional challenges in the process.
+They can assist people on a wide range of issues, such as mental and behavioral health, family separation, employer exploitation and discrimination on the basis of race, sexual orientation or gender identification.

 Building on the Ideals of Social Work

-Like social work, cultural competence is rooted in social action, justice for underrepresented communities and advocacy.
+Cultural competence in social work is rooted in social action, justice for underrepresented communities and advocacy.
 Understanding the essence of cultural competence is integral to building upon the values of social work.
 Below are some considerations for incorporating cultural competence into social work practice.